mrbuilder1961/ChatPatches/README.md

 - buttons/variable input strings to easily message data (ex. coords or UUID)
 - "smart" chat shift feature, so eating golden apples/having more health doesn't get hidden behind the chat

-## Changelog
+## Incompatibilities

-See [individual releases](https://github.com/mrbuilder1961/WheresMyChatHistory/releases) for specific changelogs or the [commit list](https://github.com/mrbuilder1961/WheresMyChatHistory/commits).
+- Meteor Client's BetterChat features
+- Essential
+- MoreChatHistory

 ## Wont fix/add

 1. When you hover over the timestamp, by default it shows more detailed time information.
 I was going to implement a system that, when the `hover` option was toggled off, it would just not render the text rather than not add the HoverEvent entirely; so if it's toggled back on it would render.
 However, unless I've glossed over a simpler method, this would take up wayyy too much extra memory just for this purpose, so that will not be added.
 This also applies for most other options: if you toggle it off, it will probably not work on old messages if you toggle it back on again.

+## Changelog

+See [individual releases](https://github.com/mrbuilder1961/WheresMyChatHistory/releases) for specific changelogs or the [commit list](https://github.com/mrbuilder1961/WheresMyChatHistory/commits).

 ## License
 This mod is available under the GNU LGPLv3 license.
-Check out [this](https://choosealicense.com/licenses/lgpl-3.0/) page for proper information.
+Check out [this](https://choosealicense.com/licenses/lgpl-3.0/) page for information.